-Inside: A delicious idea and free printables for Teaching Kids To Pray in family home evening, primary, sunday school or seminary!
+Inside: A delicious idea and free donut printable for Teaching Kids To Pray in family home evening, primary, sunday school or seminary!

 At some point in a child’s life, they will wonder … Why do we pray?
 Who are we praying too?
 And why do I have to wait to eat my pizza until someone has blessed the food?